domschl/RaspberryNtpServer/README.md

 * All Pi Hats use serial connections.
 * Raspberry serial console needs to be disabled
 * Sometimes, bluetooth needs to be disabled.
+* Raspberry Pi 5 changed the default serial connection to the 3-pin UART connector by default.

 ### Recommended setup